Vaalley/kohai/README.md

 A simple REST API backend server built with Deno and Hono.

+Kohai is a web application that enables users to associate descriptive words with movies and video games, creating a crowd-sourced tagging system.
+Users can view aggregated popular tags for each piece of media, providing an organic, community-driven description system.

 ## Technologies Used

 - [Deno](https://deno.com/) - Modern runtime for JavaScript and TypeScript.